aspk/askedagain/README.md

 Implement and verify latency/precision tests for [Hollocou et al](https://hal.archives-ouvertes.fr/hal-01639506v1/document)'s one pass streaming graph clustering algorithm

 #### Model Assumptions
-Nodes tend to be connected within a community than across communities - thus, if edges are to arrive in random order, we would expect intra-community edges to arrive before inter-community edges
+Nodes tend to be more connected (have more edges) within a community than across communities - thus, if edges are to arrive in random order, we would typically expect that intra-community edges would arrive before inter-community edges

 Edges will be inserted into stream in a random order